georgiabasa/ubitrust/Docs/credential.md

-# UBI Credential Documentation
+# UBITRUST Credential Documentation

-This header file defines the structures and functions used for credential management in the UBI Crypt library.
+This header file defines the structures and functions used for credential management in the UBITRUST Crypt library.

 ## Structures